csm-xps/minespex/README.rst

-`minespex` is an application and a high-level python library enabling high-throughput, semi-automated analysis of X-ray photoemission spectroscopy (XPS) data.
+`minespex` is an application and high-level python library enabling high-throughput, semi-automated analysis of X-ray photoemission spectroscopy (XPS) data.